 Nomad life isn’t all Pina Coladas and beach vacations.
 There are mountains too!
 Just joking.
 It’s hard living your life on the road and not everyone is cut out for it.
 Before you start preparing and daydreaming about your digital nomad lifestyle, check out these 17 clues to see if you could hack it as a digital nomad.

 You can have a home base and travel.
 It’s actually really nice to be a nomad with a home to “go home” to.
 If you want to be a nomad AND have a home base, you have a couple options.

 If you own your home, you could rent it out, using short-term rentals like AirBnB or HomeAway.

-You could do a long-term rental and either sell or store your belongings and with both options, you’d need to hire a property management company to manage your home while away.
+You could also do a long-term rental and either sell or store your belongings.
+With both options, you’d need to hire a property management company to manage your home while away.

 If you’re a renter, then your work is MUCH easier.
 You could sublet (as long as the landlord is cool with it) fully furnished or you could sell or store your belongings and have your mail forwarded to a close family member or a friend.

 And for my totally hardcore nomads, you could always get a P.O.
 Box and hit the road.

 So don’t worry.
 You can hack it as a digital nomad even if you want to have a home base.